dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 * `error`: to display an error if something goes wrong fetching data from the API

 We're going to be using the declarative [async pipe](https://angular.io/api/common/AsyncPipe) to respond to the `dogsList$` observable returned by our API `GET` request.
 With the async pipe, we don't need to subscribe or unsubscribe in our `DogsComponent` class: the subscription process will be managed automatically!
 We just need to set up our observable.

+{% include tweet_quote.html quote_text="With the Angular Async pipe, we don't need to subscribe or unsubscribe in our component class." %}

 We'll make `Title` and `ApiService` available to our class by passing them to the constructor, and then set up our `dogsList$` observable.
 We'll use RxJS operators `map()` and `catchError()` to call handler functions.
 The `_dataSuccess()` function will set `loading` to `false` (since data has been successfully emitted) and return the data, expected in the shape of an array of `Dog`s.
 The `_dataError()` function will set `loading` and `error` appropriately and throw an error.
 As mentioned before, we don't need to _subscribe_ or _unsubscribe_ from the `dogsList$` observable because the async pipe (which we'll add in the template) will handle that for us.